winglang/wing/CONTRIBUTING.md

 An RFC is short for "request for comments".
 It's a document that describes a new feature or change to Wing.
 It's a way to propose, gather feedback, and reach consensus for a change from maintainers, contributors, and users before writing any code.
+For an example of an RFC, check out: https://github.com/winglang/wing/blob/main/rfcs/polycons.md

 ## When should I write an RFC?